HOW TO WASH YOUR CASHMERE

 You may need to repeat this process until the garment has been rinsed thoroughly and the water is clear.

-You may use a cool, low heat, tumble dryer with a short spin if you prefer.
+You may use a cool, low heat, tumble dryer if you prefer.

-For a perfect finish, press lightly with a full steam iron set to a low temperature.
+For a perfect finish, press lightly with a full steam iron set to a medium heat temperature.

 HOW TO STORE YOUR CASHMERE